Please note, this post may contain affiliate links. Visit Devine Fairytale’s Disclosure Policy for more details.

 - To prepare the glaze, add the balsamic vinegar to a small sauté pan over medium-high heat.
 Cook, stirring frequently, until the vinegar is reduced to about 1/3 of its original volume, approximately 8-10 minutes.

-- Remove the glaze from heat and allow to cool for several minutes.
+- Remove the glaze from the heat and allow it to cool for several minutes.

 - Add salt and black pepper over the completed skewers.